 - In order to satisfy GOD’s justice and His love, He had to send His Son Jesus, the second person of the Trinity, in human form to earth.
 Jesus was the perfect, infinite GOD-man.
 He had to be a man to live a perfect life as a human.
 He had to be GOD in order to step in to pay for the sins of an infinite number of people.
 (Exodus 34:6-8) (Philippians 2:5-11) (Colossians 1:13-23) He also had to be God in order to be holy and not need to have sins that needed to be forgiven.

 - This good news of the Gospel is not something that ends when we join the Family of GOD.
 The Gospel is good from the time we join the family on.
 We don’t need to work to become part of the family.
 We are part of the family based on the work of Jesus alone.
 It’s not based on what we do or have done.
 It is only based on what Jesus did.
 Out of our gratefulness to Him flows our worship and appreciation for what He has done.
-Out of our gratefulness to Him flows our service to Him as we minister to other around us in need.
+Out of our gratefulness to Him flows our service to Him as we minister to others around us in need.
 He forgave us.
-As time goes on, we realize and appreciate even more what a gift that forgiveness has been…whether we were a drug abuser or a murderer or someone who is self-righteous.
+As time goes on, we realize and appreciate even more what a gift that forgiveness has been…whether we were a drug abuser or a murderer or someone who is self-righteous, or gossips.
 It makes no difference.
 We are all on the same ground when it comes to being sinners.
 (Galatians 2:20-21) We are all in Christ and He is changing us because of it.